hayde0264/CS-Degree/Go-Specific-Knowledge/Control-Flow.md

 func goHike() {
 	if sunnyOutside() && !stormyOutside() {
 		fmt.Println("Let's go for a hike!")
+	}
 }	// PRINTS - Let's go for a hike!
-}

 func goSki() { // 5
 	if snowyOutside() && !stormyOutside() {
 		fmt.Println("Let's go for a ski!")
+	}
 }	// PRINTS - Let's go for a ski!
-}

 func chooseEither() {
 	if sunnyOutside() || snowyOutside() {
-		fmt.Println("You choose the activity")
+		fmt.Println("You choose the activity.")
-	}					// PRINTS - You choose the activity
 	}
+}	// PRINTS - You choose the activity.
 ```

 ## Switch